PrayujaTeli/Blog/Annotation.md

 ### Articles are words that define a noun as specific or unspecific.<br/>

 A: A is used before a singular noun beginning with a consonant sound.<br/>
- Eg:<br/>
-My daughter really wants a dog for Christmas<br/>
+ Eg:My daughter really wants a dog for Christmas<br/>

 An: An is used before a singular noun beginning with a vowel sound.<br/>
- Eg: <br/>
- I saw an accident this morning outside my house.<br/>
+ Eg:  I saw an accident this morning outside my house.<br/>

 The: The is used before a singular or plural noun.<br/>

-Eg:<br/>
-You can use ‘the’ to make general things specific.
+Eg:You can use ‘the’ to make general things specific.
 You can use ‘the’ with any type of noun – plural or singular, countable or uncountable.<br/>

 “Please pass me a pen” – any pen.<br/>
 “Please pass me the pen” – the one that we can both see.<br/>